Am I Too Old To Wear An Anklet?

 I’ve always loved an anklet.
 I have quite a few thrown in my jewellery drawer, which really isn’t a jewellery drawer at all but I don’t know what else to call it.
 You know the one I mean – it’s the drawer that holds random items like bangle, your child’s first tooth, foot cream, lavender pillow spray that’s never been used, a few crystals and the standard opened packs of ibuprofen and paracetamol for when the Margarita hangover kicks in.

 I spied my very first anklet when I was 10 years old.
 The year was 1975.
 Fashion was at its best, and I say that with my tongue firmly implanted in my cheek.
 It was summer and we were holidaying down the Coast.
 Aussies really only ever holiday two ways – up the Coast, or down the Coast.
-For us it was up the North Coast at the gorgeous beach town of Kiama We’ve all been to those towns back in the day.
-The ones surrounded by glorious beaches, with a token RSL or Bowling Club, a single Chinese Restaurant and a few souvenir shops also doubling as either a Chemist or Newsagency.
+For us it was down the south coast at the gorgeous beach town of Kiama We’ve all been to those towns back in the day.
+The ones surrounded by glorious beaches, with a token RSL or Bowling Club, a single Chinese Restaurant and a few souvenir shops also doubling as either a Chemist or News agency.

 I never did get my anklet until years later when I was living the dream, wild and free travelling Europe in my early 20’s.
 We found ourselves on the fabulous Greek island of Mykonos where anything goes!
 White cobbled laneways, filled with random boutique and bespoke little shops, selling all matter of things from Greek worry beads to handmade leather sandals.
 Jewellery appeared to be the main tourist draw card though and just as popular as those fridge magnets made to look like a windmill jutting out across the Med.
 There amongst the Evil Eye Mati’s were some fabulous anklets that caught my attention.
 I picked up 3 for 100 Drachma’s or whatever the currency was back then.
 I felt like a rebellious 10 year old again and couldn’t wait to pop it on my ankle as soon as I left the shop.